DavidT3/XGA/docs/source/intro.rst

 Crediting
 ---------

-While XGA is a piece of open source software, we would appreciate it if any work that makes use of it would cite the paper accompanying this package, which can be found in the :doc:`publications` section.
+While XGA is a piece of open source software, it would be appreciated if any work that makes use of it would cite the paper accompanying this package, which can be found in the :doc:`publications` section.

 Contributing